New York World’s Fair

 What’s better than reliving a World’s Fair?
 Reliving TWO World’s Fairs at once!

-Tour the site of the New York World’s Fairs of 1939/40 & 1964/65 as we celebrate the 80th and 55th Anniversaries of the Fairs!
-Historian and World’s Fair collector Kyle Supley will lead you on a fun-filled and fascinating walk, in which you’ll hear about the planning and construction of the Fairs, while visiting the sites of the Fairs’ most famous exhibits.
+Tour the site of the New York World’s Fairs of 1939/40 & 1964/65 from your computer as we celebrate the 80th and 55th Anniversaries of the Fairs!
+Historian and World’s Fair collector Kyle Supley will lead you on a fun-filled and fascinating virtual walk, in which you’ll hear about the planning and construction of the Fairs, while seeing photos and videos of the sites of the Fairs’ most famous exhibits.
+He’ll even share one-of-a-kind memorabilia from his personal World’s Fair collection!

-You’ll visit the site where Salvador Dali had his living art installation, where Michelangelo’s Pieta graced the grounds, where the first talking (and smoking) robot entertained, and where two time capsules still exist (and will until the year 6939)!
+You’ll learn about the site where Salvador Dali had his living art installation, where Michelangelo’s Pieta graced the grounds, where the first talking (and smoking) robot entertained, and where two time capsules still exist (and will until the year 6939)!

 You’ll hear why the Fairs were located here, the drama of planning and construction, and the Fairs eventual conversion into Flushing Meadows-Corona Park.